Principal bundles under reductive groups: Transitive groupoids

-Suppose first that $H = X$, so that $H' = [X']_X$ and we are to prove that faithfully flat descent holds for $X' \to X$.
-In case \ref{i:ffqc}, this follows from \cite[VIII~1.1, 2.1 and 5.2]{SGA1}.
-In case \ref{i:surjopen}, it follows from gluing of modules or schemes along open subschemes.
-For \ref{i:retr}, note that if $e:X' \to X'$ is the composite of $X' \to X$ with a right inverse, then by \eqref{e:conjisorep} with $X'/X$ for $X/S$, $X'$ for $Z$, $[X']_X$ for $K$, and $(1_{X'},e)$ for $h$, the endofunctor on $[X']_X$\nd modules or of $[X']_X$\nd schemes defined by pullback along $e$ is isomorphic to the identity.
+Suppose first that $H = X$, so that $H$ and $H'$ may be regarded as groupoids in the category of schemes over $X$, and it is to be shown that we have descent along $p$.
+In case \ref{i:surjopen}, this follows from gluing along open subschemes.
+In case \ref{i:ffqc}, it follows from \cite[VIII~1.1 and 2.1]{SGA1}.
+For \ref{i:retr}, note that the functor defined by a right inverse $b$ to $p$ is quasi-inverse to that defined by $p$, because by \eqref{e:conjisorep} with $X$, $X'$, $X'$, $H'$ and $(1_{X'},b \circ p)$ for $S$, $X$, $Z$, $K$ and $h$, or its analogue for $K$\nd modules, the endofunctor defined by $b \circ p$ is an equivalence.